 - Individuals and businesses needing assistance with SBA Disaster Assistance Loans may contact the SBA Disaster Assistance Customer Service Center.
 Individuals may also visit a FEMA Disaster Recovery Center.
 Business may visit an SBA Business Recovery Center. - Non-Profits may be eligible for SBA Disaster Assistance Loans if they do not qualify for Public Assistance (PA).
-They should contact GOHSEP at (225) 925-7500 to determine if they qualify for PA or should they apply for a loan.
-Private nonprofit organizations should contact LaKeivea Warren, group lead of the state applicant liaison group at GOHSEP by calling (225) 324-6073 or by emailing lakeivea.warren@la.gov to obtain information about applicant briefings - Eligibility and Interest Rates are based on credit rating.
-Actual rates will be set once the disaster is declared.
+They should contact GOHSEP at (225) 925-7500 to determine if they qualify for PA or should they apply for a loan. - Eligibility and Interest Rates based on credit rating.
+Actual rates will be set once disaster is declared.
+The below rates are from the most recent disasters in August 2020.

 No Credit Available Credit Available

 Elsewhere Elsewhere

-Home Loans 1.625% 3.250%
+Home Loans 1.188% 2.375%

-Business Damage Loans 2.880% 5.760%
+Business Damage Loans 3.000% 6.000%

-Non-profit Damage Loans 2.000% 2.000%
+Non-profit Damage Loans 2.750% 2.750%

 Economic Injury Loans

-Business & Small Ag Coops 2.880%
+Business & Small Ag Coops 3.000%

-Non-Profits 2.000%
+Non-Profits 2.750%